arothman11/New-Web-Site/README.md

   - Users can click on their own username or other usernames to access a user profile page that shows all of that user's posts, and users can edit and delete their posts from their own user profile page.
   - Users can edit their post titles and links in addition to the stories.
   - User accounts can be deleted.
 This will also delete all of the user's posts and comments.
+  - When a user posts a story, we check to make sure the link it actually a legitimate URL.
+A post on Piazza said this would count for the creative portion.